Help Protect Your Position Using Stop Orders

 Regardless of what methodology you use, be careful not to place the stop price too close to the current price, or the order might be triggered by regular daily price fluctuations.
 Similarly, you don't want to place the stop price too far from the current price, or you may sustain a sizable loss before you exit the position.

 One way to reduce the likelihood of either of these things occurring is to pay attention to the stock’s volatility.
 Clearly, if you're trading a highly volatile stock that has a history of fluctuating as much as 5% in price daily, placing a stop order 5% below your entry price is likely to result in an unfavorable outcome.
 If you're unwilling to assume the risk of daily fluctuations of 5%, then consider not trading that stock.
 By contrast, a 5% stop order may be appropriate for a stock that has a history of 5% fluctuations in a month.

 Using a few days of pricing data, you can calculate the average daily price change for a stock.
 The table below lists the hypothetical daily closing prices for XYZ stock over six consecutive trading days.
 As you can see, the average day-to-day closing price change for the week has been only $0.45, or about 0.82%.
 For the full week, the net change was only $0.28, or about 0.51%.
 Entering a 5%, or a three-point, stop order on XYZ stock would likely provide adequate protection and reduce the risk of being stopped out too soon.

 Daily closing prices for XYZ stock

 |Date||Closing Price||Net price change||Price change %|

 Source: Schwab Center for Financial Research.

-The main message you should get from the stop order types discussed here is that there are a number of alternatives available to use in an attempt to protect your positions.
-Whether the markets are in a period of high or low volatility, traders should consider using these tools.
+The main message you should get from the three stop order types discussed here is that there are several alternatives available to use in an attempt to help protect your positions.
+Whether the markets are in a period of high or low volatility, traders should consider using these defensive tools.